ScottMit/JS2Arduino/README.md

 ## What is this?

-This project lets you control Arduino hardware (like LEDs, sensors, servo motors, and NeoPixel strips) directly from a web page in real-time.
+This project lets you control Arduino hardware (like LEDs, sensors, servo motors, ultrasonic sensors, and NeoPixel strips) directly from a web page in real-time.
 No complex networking code needed - just connect your Arduino to your WiFi network and start building interactive experiences.

 **Perfect for:**
 - Interactive art installations